abqjln/gymlink/README.md

 After about 30 seconds of non-use, the Fenix8 will disconnect.

-I sometimes observe dropouts across power, speed, and cadence, indicating a connection error, roughly three times in a 24 minute period.
+I sometimes observe dropouts across power, speed, and cadence, indicating a connection error, roughly three times (need ~10s to reconnect) in a 24 minute period.
 Still debugging.

 I also observe odd dropouts only in speed, while cadence and power are fine.
 I suspect a Garmin BLE stack issue.
 Since speed is simulated with a stationary bike under CPS, not too worried.
 The Garmin stack changes frequently and without notice.